Intellium/open-as-cgw/README.md

 Installation
 ----------------------------------------

-Starting with the upcoming 2.2.0 release, we will provide pre-built Docker and OVF images.
+Starting with the upcoming 2.2.0 release, we will provide pre-built virtual appliance images.

 Please make sure to read the docs at https://wiki.openas.org.